ctmbl/ctf-write-ups/FCSC-2023/pwn/pterodactyle/pterodactyle_WU.md

 ## Start exploiting things
 ### the leak
 We log in and ask for the cookie, it's not printable ASCII: looks good!
-> /!\ Warning however looking to decompiled code with binary ninja we won't find this code: a decompiler isn't a perfect tool it soemtimes makes mistakes we must detect!
+> /!\ Warning however looking to decompiled code with binary ninja we won't find this code: a decompiler isn't a perfect tool it sometimes makes mistakes that we must detect!

 In assembly mode we take a look at this code and see that it writes the `env` (you know the struct that stores the state of the code at the first `setjmp`) to `stdout` we are good we have our leak!
 Let's write a little pwntools script to display it! (properly)